 In 2005, the Rollin M. Gerstacker Foundation of Midland, Michigan established a $1.5 million endowment at Saginaw Valley State University.
 Its purpose was to create a new cadre of educational leaders through a leadership development program that would expand the vision and leadership capabililty of a select group each year of premier teachers and administrators.
 Through this initiative, the Gerstacker Fellowship Program, the quality of K-12 education in our communities would be improved as our students would be better prepared to meet the challenges of living in a global community and competing in a global economy.
-During the past seven years, 79 teachers and administrators have completed the twelve month, monthly week end educational program which also involves an international travel and study experience.
+During the past eight years, 91 teachers and administrators have completed the twelve month, monthly week end educational program which also involves an international travel and study experience.

 The reach of the Gerstacker Fellowship Program has extended to twenty-two school districts throughout the state.
-School leadership is influenced by Gerstacker Fellows in school districts as far north as Traverse City, Kalamazoo Public Schools to the west, Marlette Community Schools to the east, and Warren Consolidated Schools to the south.
+School leadership is influenced by Gerstacker Fellows in school districts as far north as Grand Rapids, to the west, Port Huron Schools to the east, and Warren Consolidated Schools to the south.

 The school districts represent rural, surburban, and urban communities.
 Those communities include Alpena Public Schools, Avondale School District, Bangor Township Schools, Bay-Arenac ISD, Bay City Public Schools, Brandon School District, Carrollton Public Schools, Coleman Community Schools, Education Achievement Authority of Michigan, Frankenmuth School District, Hale Area Schools, Kentwood Public Schools, Lapeer Community Schools, Marysville Public Schools, Marlette Community Schools, Mesick Consolidated Schools, Midland County ESA, Oxford Community Schools, Romeo Community Schools, St. Clair County Regional Educational Service Agency, Saginaw City School District, Saginaw Township Community Schools, Swan Valley School District, Swartz Creek Community Schools, Utica Community Schools, and the Warren Consolidated Schools.

 The Gerstacker Fellows have all acknowledged the "life-altering" experience provided by the Gerstacker Fellowship Program.
 Specifically, they have noted its intellectual stimulation, the ability to see what is in play educationally on the other side of the world, to articulate a vision of what it means to educate our students for the 21st Century, and to develop leadership skills required to translate that vision into practice.